maximevaillancourt/digital-garden-jekyll-template/_notes/SST.md

 **What if I don’t have much time to prepare?**

 The real beauty of this system is that you don’t need a lot of time to prepare.
 You can be asked to give a talk and be ready with about 45 seconds of jotting down ideas, stories, and your testimony.
 For me, if I needed to give a 45 minute talk, I could do it on many different subjects, because I would just use this process and go deep on each aspect of it.

+[^1]: Living a talk is not just about the speaking part, but also about the preparation part, which is what I'm going to address here.